gitbucket/blocking-slick/README.md

 libraryDependencies += "com.github.takezoe" %% "blocking-slick" % "0.0.1"
 ```

-Define an object like follows:
+Define an object that mixed in `SlickBlockingAPI` and driver according to your database:

 ```scala
 package myapp.slick.driver